Asian shares extend global losses after Wall Street's rout

-HONG KONG – Asian shares opened sharply lower on Monday, extending global stock losses after Wall Street's big selloff as investor anxiety grows over rising bond yields and disappointing quarterly earnings.
+HONG KONG – Asian shares were mostly lower Monday, extending global stock losses after Wall Street's big sell off on deepening investor anxiety over rising bond yields and disappointing quarterly earnings.

 Continue Reading Below

 SELLOFF: Market jitters spread after the U.S. stock market had its worst day in two years on Friday, fueled by worries about inflation and rising Treasury yields.
-Higher bond yields make it more expensive for companies to borrow and also bonds more attractive to investors than stocks.
-The latest U.S. jobs report showed job growth above expectations, stoking concerns that the Federal Reserve will raise its key interest rate faster than expected in response to higher inflation.
+After an impressive 2017, U.S. and many global stock markets had a strong start to the year, raising concerns they were overdue for a correction.
+A U.S. report showing job growth above expectations provided the catalyst for the sell off, stoking speculation the Federal Reserve will need to raise its key interest rate faster than expected to counter inflation.
+Higher bond yields make it more expensive for companies to borrow and make bonds more attractive to investors than stocks.

-MARKET INSIGHT: "The U.S. share market is long overdue a decent correction.
-This now appears to be unfolding and may have further to go as higher inflation, a slightly more aggressive Fed and higher bond yields are factored in," said Shane Oliver, head of investment strategy at AMP Capital in Sydney.
-But he predicted that "the pullback in shares should be limited in depth and duration to a correction" of about 10 percent.
+MARKET INSIGHT: "The trigger point was the U.S. and the interest rate fears," said Jackson Wong, an associate director at Huarong International Securities.
+He said many of his firm's clients were taking the sell off as a chance to load up on shares like Chinese internet company Tencent.
+"Absolutely, it's just a correction.
+No one is talking about the end of the bull market."

 Continue Reading Below